galvestontx/MAY6_2022/README.md

 > Random Notes

 A special time bond was issued against AntiChrist Roady DA of the City of Satan AKA Galveston.
 The bond will be credited from his time (his time which I bonded for case #0398265 and #0398254- I siezed his time and thus control what he can and cant do with it.
-I can also slow it down, speed it up or alot some portion of it to another account... pretty much arrested his attention.) to pay for the bond.
+I can also slow it down, speed it up or alot some portion of it to another account...
+I pretty much arrested his attention - I will do the same for all members of the DAs office and sell that portion of their life which i own in an auction) to pay for the bond.

 ___